gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 **Device-independent quantum cryptography:**

-In device-independent QKD,
-Alice and Bob certify the security of their key by observing a Bell inequality violation — without trusting their devices.
+In device-independent QKD, Alice and Bob certify the security of their key by observing a Bell inequality violation, without trusting their devices.

-If the devices produce a Bell violation, an eavesdropper cannot have full information about the outcomes — because any eavesdropper who did would have to share a local realistic theory with Alice and Bob, which would not produce the violation.
+If the devices produce a Bell violation, an eavesdropper cannot have full information about the outcomes, because any eavesdropper who did would have to share a local realistic theory with Alice and Bob, which would not produce the violation.

-The Bell violation **certifies security** from first principles — from physics alone.
+The Bell violation **certifies security** from first principles, from physics alone.

 This is remarkable:
 the violation of a mathematical inequality